yast/yast-storage-ng/doc/mount_by.md

 mount_by attributes.
 The libstorage-ng behavior of almost blindly assigning the global default value to everything may be problematic.

+Moreover, in the Partitioner only the mount methods that are really suitable for each case must be presented to the users when they click on "Fstab Options".
+Relying on the mentioned `MountPoint#possible_mount_bys` is clearly not enough.

 That's why `Y2Storage` implements the concept of "suitable mount_by", which is used at several points to minimize the possibilities of triggering the libstorage-ng fallback to DEVICE (which is only executed during the commit phase) and to minimize some risks related to the usage of encryption with volatile keys.

+On the other hand, `Y2Storage` also includes some mechanisms to keep the consistency of the mount_by attributes of a Btrfs filesystem and its subvolumes.
+Every time the attribute is changed for a filesystem or when a new subvolume is created, the corresponding method (`Btrfs#copy_mount_by_to_subvolumes` or `BtrfsSubvolume#copy_mount_by_from_filesystem`) is called internally.